Folderr/Folderr/Config.md

 mongoUrl - The url you are going to connect to mongodb with.

 url - The url this app is going to have.
-This is only so Evolve-X can reference its own url, for like uploading images.
+This is only so Folderr-X can reference its own url, for like uploading images.

 apiOnly - If you only want the api and no frontend, set this to true